 Stanley Wojewodski, Jr.

-Distinguished Professor of Directing, Chair, Division of Theatre
+Distinguished Professor of Theatre

 Stan Wojewodski, Jr. is a Distinguished Professor of Directing in the Division of Theatre at Southern Methodist University’s Meadows School of the Arts, and was appointed chair of theatre on June 1, 2010.
 Wojewodski joined SMU in 2005 as the Distinguished Artist-in-Residence in theatre, and was named Distinguished Professor two years later.
 At SMU he has taught directing and also directed numerous student productions, including Betrayed, Trouble in Mind, The Overwhelming, Fabulation and She Stoops to Conquer.